WWE Royal Rumble 2023: How to Watch and Start Times

-WWE's second biggest show of the year is this Saturday, something that's easy to forget amid Vince McMahon's tumultuous return to WWE.
-The show will determine the WrestleMania main event, and kicks off pro wrestling's biggest three months of the year.
+WWE's Royal Rumble is on Saturday, something that's easy to forget amid Vince McMahon's tumultuous return to WWE.
+The second biggest pro wrestling show of the year, the Royal Rumble determines who will main event the biggest show of the year, WrestleMania.

 Thus far we know five matches that'll take place on the show.
 First, there are the two Royal Rumble matches themselves: one for the men, one for the women.
 On the men's side, strong possibilities include Cody Rhodes and Dwayne "The Rock" Johnson, who's long been rumored to be wrestling Roman Reigns at WrestleMania.
-There shortlist is more hazy on the women's side, where it's a truly open field.
+You also can't rule out Brock Lesnar, who on Friday's SmackDown announced he'd be in the bout.
+The shortlist is more hazy on the women's side, where it's a truly open field.

 More fun, for sure, than Bray Wyatt's return bout, against LA Knight.
 People clamored for Wyatt to return to the company, but we'll see how long that excitement lasts considering the goofy storylines his mystical character engenders.
 Wyatt and Knight will clash in a "lights out" match at the Rumble -- a first-of-its-kind bout which is hilariously sponsored by Mountain Dew.